 Children below 12 years and below do not need to attend baptism classes.
 However, parents (at least 1) have to attend a parents’ infant/child baptism briefing.
 Parental consent is required for youths below 16 years.
-Youths (age from 13 to 16) are required to attend all four sessions of the Baptism Class conducted by TPMC.
+Youths (age from 13 to 16) are required to attend all Six sessions of the Step Up (Baptism Class) conducted by TPMC.

 3) How can I help my child prepare for baptism?

 For those below 13, it is the parent’s responsibility to guide them in the faith.
 This will be discussed during the parents’ infant/child baptism briefing.

 2) Why should I take up membership in a church?

 The Christian faith is a faith to be practiced in a community of faith.
 The Christian life is a lifelong process of growth in Christ.
 The purpose of church membership is to enable us to be committed to a local church community where we journey with others in seeking and serving God and growing as disciples of Jesus Christ.